By Candice White, CARW

 - Use descriptive verbs that showcase your accomplishments.
 Quantify if you saved your employer time or money and explain how you solved challenges.

 - Always proofread for typos and grammatical errors and enlist friends or family to proofread too.

 - Please, please don’t use a template!
 They don’t work well with online applications and can be very tricky to edit.

 - Exclude references or why you left positions but be prepared to address those in the interview process.

-Candice White is a Career Coach at the Ignite Career Center of Jewish Community Services
+Candice White is the Manager of Career Services at the Ignite Career Center of Jewish Community Services.

 Whether you are new to the job market or a seasoned professional, the Ignite Career Center, a program of Jewish Community Services, can help you go further and get there faster.
 Our highly experienced Career Coaches provide individuals of all backgrounds and abilities with the customized services and tools they need to stand out from the competition.
 To learn more, visit ignitecareercenter.com or call 410-466-9200.